DjangoGirls/tutorial/domain/README.md

 ![](images/3.png)

 Go to checkout.
-You should now sign up for iwantmyname if you don't have your account yet.
+You should now sign up for iwantmyname if you don't have an account yet.
 After that, provide your discount code, credit card info and buy a domain!

-After that, click into `Domains` in menu and choose your newly purchased domain.
-Then locate and click on `manage DNS records` link:
+After that, click `Domains` in the menu and choose your newly purchased domain.
+Then locate and click on the `manage DNS records` link:

 ![](images/4.png)